KristofferC/OhMyREPL.jl/README.md

     * "BoxyMonokai256" - 256 colors

     To see an example output of a colorscheme use `test_colorscheme(name::String)`.
 To activate a colorscheme use `colorscheme!(name::String)`.
 By default, "Monokai16" will be used on Windows and "Monokai256" otherwise.
-To test the supported colors in your terminal you can use `PimpMyREPL.ANSICodes.test_ANSI()` and `PimpMyREPL.ANSICodes.test_ANSI_256()` to test 16 and 256 colors respectively.
+To test the supported colors in your terminal you can use `OhMyREPL.ANSICodes.test_ANSI()` and `OhMyREPL.ANSICodes.test_ANSI_256()` to test 16 and 256 colors respectively.
 * Bracket highlighting - Will make matching brackets highlighted when the cursor is between an opening and closing bracket.
 * Automatic bracket insertion - Will insert a matching closing bracket to an opening bracket automatically unless the next character is the same opening bracket.
 Will also ignore an input closing bracket if the character under the cursor is that closing bracket.
 This can be enabled or disabled at will with `enable_autocomplete_brackets(::Bool)`.
 * Prompt pasting - If a pasted statement starts with `julia> ` any statement beginning with `julia> ` will have that part removed before getting parsed and any other statement will be removed.
 This makes easy to paste what others have copied from their REPL without the need to remove any prompts or output.